KOTOR-Community-Portal/mod-builds/content/k1/full.md

 **Installation Method:** Loose-File Mod

-**Download Instructions:** Download only the file which adds clothing, unless you like the head & face changes the mod makes
+**Download Instructions:** Download the file "Carth Onasi (new clothes).rar", unless you like the head & face changes the mod makes.

 **Installation Instructions:** Delete PO_pcarth3.tga before moving the other files to the override.